Interview Query

 GROUP BY 1,2

 The query above will now give us a user_id and date field for each row.
-If there exists a duplicate user_id, then you know that the user purchased on multiple days, which satisfies the upsell condition.
+If a duplicate user_id exists, then you know that the user purchased on multiple days, which satisfies the upsell condition.
 What comes next?

 Note: Sort the results by the user_id in ascending order.
-If a user purchases two products at the same time, the lower ID field is used to determine which is the first purchase.
+If a user purchases two products simultaneously, the lower ID field is used to determine the first purchase.

 Example: